ddbnl/office365-audit-log-collector/README.md

 ## Roadmap:

-- Add AzureBlob and AzureTable outputs
 - Automate onboarding as much as possible to make it easier to use
 - Make a container that runs this script
 - Create a tutorial for automatic onboarding + docker container for the easiest way to run this

 ## Latest changes:
+- Added Azure Blob and Azure Table outputs
 - Added SQL output for Power BI
 - Changed file to CSV output
 - Added PRTG output